 5. Set up giveaways, fundraisers, or challenges

 On top of that, there’s an issue with acquiring new viewers and keeping the old and new ones happy with appropriate content.

-The content live stream ideas are the subject matter of this topic.
-With this text, we’ll go through some fun stream ideas you can try to boost the entertainment value of your channel, and I’ll answer questions you might have about this whole subject matter.
+With this text, I’ll go through some fun stream ideas you can try to boost the entertainment value of your channel.

 A fun stream idea can be anything you want, as long as you can entertain your viewers and keep them fixed to the screen while streaming your content.

 With that in mind, I’ll list some of the things you can cover to try and keep your live streams fresh and relevant to your audience for the foreseeable future.

 An excellent place to start is gaming streams, seeing how Twitch focuses primarily but not exclusively on gaming content, so most people are there to enjoy just that.

 Playing games is, in a way, the main activity you can stream on Twitch, but that comes with a few caveats, such as saturation and unfairly high competition, lack of original projects, and so forth.

 Fortunately, with the right choice of gaming titles and interaction with your followers, there is still hope for the best outcome, so here are some tips to help you with certain types of games.